-For the 2017/18 season images shall be submitted as 1600x1200 pixels resolution jpegs, sRGB colour space.
-The file name shall be made up of the image title in upper case followed by the word 'by' and then author's first name and surname (spaces are permitted but no other non-alphanumeric characters).
-Example:- FULL MOON by Fred Bloggs
+For the 2018/19 season, images shall be submitted as jpegs with a maximum of 1600 pixels wide by 1200 pixels high , sRGB colour space.
+The file name shall be made up of the image title in upper case followed by the # symbol and then the author’s first name and surname (spaces are permitted – except as in the example below – but no other non-alphanumeric characters).

 The league shall consist of the 5 open competitions.
 All these competitions will be points-scoring.
 The Harris Print Tankard will be awarded by the judge for the best print of the evening at each open competition and is held until the next open competition evening.